tgomez/CRASH/README.md

 <br>

 ## Step 2: Finalize Idea and hammer out details
+Overview: Los Angeles is a large commuter city which inherently lends itseld to numerous traffic collisions.
+We aim to analyze the different factors related to such instances.
 Objective: Analyze data from LA County regarding traffic collisions.
 <br<
 We will create a dashboard page with multiple graphs updating from the same data.